Badi' al-Zaman Mirza

 Badi' al-Zaman Mirza (بدیعالزمان میرزا; died 1514) was the last Timurid ruler of Herat from 1506 to 1507.
 He was the son of Husayn Bayqarah, who was a great-great-grandson of Timur.
-He was the Timurid emperor from 1506 to 1507, after him his cousin Babur succeeding as only surviving Timurid ruler at Kabul and later on India and founding Mughal Dynasty.
+He was the Timurid emperor from 1506 to 1507, after him his cousin Babur succeeding as only surviving Timurid ruler at Kabul and later in India and founding Mughal Dynasty.

 Biography

 During the 1490s a conflict broke out between Badi' and his father.
 Husayn had transferred Badi' from his governorship in Astarabad, present day Gorgan, to Balkh, and then passed over Badi's son Muhammad Mu'min to replace him in Astarabad.
-Angry over this, Badi' launched a rebellion.
+Enraged by his father's decision, Badi' launched a rebellion.
 He was defeated, and around the same time his son, who had been imprisoned in Herat, was executed.
 Husayn made peace with his son Badi', but tension remained between the two, and in 1499 Badi' besieged Herat.

 Likely portrait of Prince Badīʿ al-Zamān, Herat in 1486 (age 30).